 Right away, we were happy with him.
 He was great with the kids.
 He was easy to trailer, good to ride and quiet in the roping box.
 Radar would run up beside the dummy or steer so Aidan was in the right place and was able to concentrate on throwing his loop.
 Aidan started to learn, practice and enjoy the roping events.

 At the same time, Emily started to ride Radar for steer daubing.
 This is an event where the kids hold an oversized q-tip and chase a steer, daubing a bit of flour on it’s back.
 It’s a timed event, and Emily and Radar made a great team!
-Since then, Emily has started to rope off Radar and is becoming increasingly handy with her loop.
+Since then, Emily started to rope off Radar and has become increasingly handy with her loop.
+She has now moved on to teaching her young gelding, Drifter, the ropes.